-Over the years, annual scientific conferences have brought together representatives from various hospitals to share insights on Critical Care nursing, improving patient care.
-The primary goals have been to educate nurses on emerging trends, engage in community service, and provide a platform for professional support.
+We aim to improving patient care educate nurses on related critical care nursing topics, engage in community service, and provide a platform for professional support.
 While progress has been made, the full impact remains to be seen.

-Critical Care Nursing has grown significantly, expanding from a few hospitals with ICUs to a nationwide presence, though ICU bed capacity remains insufficient.
-The vision is to establish fully equipped ICUs in every hospital or county.
-The field has a strong legacy, with Critical Care Nurses playing a crucial role in healthcare development, including contributing to the higher diploma curriculum in Critical Care Nursing.
+Critical Care Nursing has grown significantly, expanding from a few hospitals with ICUs to a nationwide presence, though critical care bed capacity remains insufficient.
+The vision is to establish fully equipped critical care units in every hospital or county.
+The field has a strong legacy, with Critical Care Nurses playing a crucial role in healthcare development, including curriculum development in Kenya.

 To be the leading professional body of critical care providers that contributes to international standardized nursing care regionally and beyond.